hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Hello_Hackers.md

 ## Intro to commands

 ### Description
-For this level, simply invoke the **hello** command in the Linux terminal.
+For this level simply invoke the **hello** command in the Linux terminal.
 Remembering it's case sensitive.
-We receive the flag, and to exit the SSH session, we type **exit**.
+We receive the flag and to exit the SSH session we type **exit**.

 ### Info / Stuff We Should Know
-The command is case sensitive, and exiting the SSH session is necessary after obtaining the flag.
+The command is case sensitive.

 ### Step-by-Step Solution